Skip to content

 js

-You've now seen how to get Figgy up and running in your GameMaker project — from installing the package, defining your first configs in Setup, understanding how they appear in the config struct, to accessing and using them in your objects.
+You've now seen how to get Figgy up and running in your GameMaker project - from installing the library, defining your first configs in Setup and understanding how they appear in the config struct, to accessing and using them in your objects.

 By creating a global reference to your config and linking object-level shortcuts, you can comfortably scale Figgy to handle large and complex setups.
 And with the automatically built Interface, you can tweak values live, instantly seeing the effects in your game.